amirhp-com/upload-url-to-server/README.md

 -   Ver.
 7.0: Added Auto file-name filler and Back to Root button

 -   Ver.
 8.0: Added Compatibility with NON-SSL and DirectAdmin hosting

+-   Ver.
+12.0: Added New features and stability.